Trshant/stackedit/drafts/2019-03-06-prefix-tree.md

 console.log(reply); // true
 ```

 And so, we have ourselves a trie.
-Do check out the code in the
+Do check out the code in github. or you can play with it
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjg0MTg3MTAsLTE0MzE1ODQ5MTAsLT
+eyJoaXN0b3J5IjpbLTM3NzE1NDg0NywtMTQzMTU4NDkxMCwtMT
-EzMDkxNTU1NCwtMjkyODY0Njc2LC02MTQyMTA5OTUsLTk0NjE4
+MwOTE1NTU0LC0yOTI4NjQ2NzYsLTYxNDIxMDk5NSwtOTQ2MTg2
-NjQzOV19
+NDM5XX0=
 -->